azconf-dev/home/speakers/cfp-tips.md

 - [The art of slide design, Melinda Seckington](https://www.youtube.com/watch?v=AoeeLl5FC-M)
 - [Slide Design for Developers, Zach Holman](https://zachholman.com/posts/slide-design-for-developers/)

-## On Abstracts, Practicing, Tech Checks and preparing for failure
+## On Abstracts, Practicing, Tech Checks and Preparing for Failure

 - If you are only going to pick one link from here, then pick this speaking guide from [Zach Holman](https://speaking.io/)
 - Here is a 4 hour *paid* pluralsight course on [Speaking Fundamentals by Scott Hanselman & Rob Conery](https://www.pluralsight.com/courses/speaking-fundamentals)